Meet The Residents

 Arrival: 07 July 2021

-Louie was purchased from an exotic animal show.
-His owners intended to simply pick up some new toys for their parrot when they saw Louis being mishandled by a salesperson.
-Concerned for the health and safety of the tiny, infant lemur, they purchased him immediately.
-After securing his physical safety, Louis's owners set out to learn as much as possible about lemurs.
-As their knowledge grew, they became increasingly concerned about meeting Louis's social and emotional needs.
+Louie was purchased at an exotic animal show where he was being mishandled.
+Concerned for the health and safety of the tiny, infant lemur, a couple purchased him.
+After securing his physical safety, Louie's rescuers set out to learn as much as possible about lemurs.
+As their knowledge grew, they became increasingly concerned about meeting his psychological needs.
 Ring-tailed lemurs are highly social, live in large extended family groups, and are rarely far from other lemurs.
-Louis's owners reached out to EPF's Prosimian Sanctuary to see if we had a social group that Louie could call his family.
-Louie arrived at the Sanctuary this July and, after some initial nervousness, is now thriving in a group with fellow ring-tailed lemurs KJ, Bash, and Mo.
+His rescuers surrendered him to our sanctuary and he is now thriving.

 Ring-tailed lemur, Lemur catta